First year student resources

 If you have not completed a full integral calculus course, including sequences and series, then you will need to complete the calculus placement exam, and start in the calculus sequence.
 For more information, see the above notes about the placement exam, and checklist for enrolling in calculus.

 If you have completed integral calculus but have not done multivariable calculus, then the best course to start with is either Math 120, or Math 225 or 226.
-Note that Math 120 will require the placement exam.
+Note that Math 120 requires the placement exam; Math 225 and 226.

 If you are excited to start with proof-based mathematics right away, then Math 225 or 226 may be the best course.
 For advice choosing between the two, see the above section on “Linear algebra and introduction to proofs”.
-Your next course would be Math 255 or 256, and you would complete the introductory sequence with Math 302.
+Your next course would be Math 255 or 256, and you would complete the introductory sequence with Math 302 (or with Math 120, if you decide later that you prefer that).

 If you have completed multivariable calculus and have taken linear algebra, then the options are as follows:

-If you are not sure whether your linear algebra counts as proof-based or not, send a syllabus to math.dus@yale.edu; we will be happy to take a look and advise you.
+If you are not sure whether your linear algebra was proof-based or not, send a syllabus and either an exam or a problem set (the questions, not the solutions) to math.dus@yale.edu; we will be happy to take a look and advise you.

 If the linear algebra course was not proof based, then you will still need to take Math 225 or 226.
 For advice choosing between the two, see the above section on “Linear algebra and introduction to proofs”.
 Your next course would be Math 255 or 256, and you would complete the introductory sequence with Math 302.

 If the linear algebra course was proof based, then please reach out to the DUS during the summer before your first year, at math.dus@yale.edu .
-Yale does not permit students to get credit for courses taken during high school, but we can evaluate the course you have taken, and if it seems reasonably equivalent to Math 225, we will give you permission to substitute a higher level course in the same area for Math 225.
+Yale does not permit students to get credit for courses taken during high school, but we can evaluate the course you have taken, and if it seems reasonably equivalent to Math 225, we will give you permission to substitute a higher level course in the same area for Math 225, in requirements of the math major.
 We will also help you find the best starting course (likely Math 255 or 256 – or higher, if you have taken real analysis as well).
+Please note that this permission has to be granted by the Math DUS - obtaining permission from the Math 255 instructor to enroll will not take care of requirements of the math major.

 Math + CPSC